-IV.
-Dangerous Objects:
+V. Dangerous Objects:

+A student shall not possess, handle, or transport dangerous objects at any school, to any school-sponsored activity, or on any schoolsponsored transportation.
 Dangerous objects include, but are not limited to, common pocketknives with a blade of four inches or less, ice picks, razor blades, box cutters, air guns, bb guns, pellet guns, electric weapons such as a taser, or spring guns of any sort (whether operable or inoperable).
+This offense may include, but is not limited to, lighters, concealed self-defense chemical spray containing 2 ounces or less that is not used or threatened to be used.
 For the purposes of this policy, a dangerous object does not include instruments used during school for school projects, such as scissors or cutting instruments during an art class.

-Any student who brings a dangerous object to school, to any school-sponsored activity, or on any school-sponsored transportation, or any student who possesses a dangerous object at school, at any school-sponsored activity, or on any school-sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended either in-school or out of school for no more than three consecutive days and recommended for reassignment and expulsion, and a school-based threat management team, district threat management team, or both will be conducted.
+Any student who brings a dangerous object to school, to any school-sponsored activity, or on any school-sponsored transportation, or any student who possesses a dangerous object at school, at any school-sponsored activity, or on any school-sponsored transportation, with use or threatened use in an offensive or defensive manner, will be suspended either in-school or out of school for no more than three consecutive days and recommended for reassignment or expulsion, and the school-based threat management process, district threat management process, or both will be conducted.

-Any student who brings or possesses a dangerous object at school, at any school-sponsored activity, or on any school-sponsored transportation, without the use or threatened use in an offensive or defensive manner, is guilty of a serious breach of conduct and that student may be suspended either in-school or out of school for no more than three consecutive days for one offense and recommended for reassignment, and a school-based threat management team, district threat management team, or both will be conducted.
+Any student who brings or possesses a dangerous object at school, at any school-sponsored activity, or on any school-sponsored transportation, without the use or threatened use in an offensive or defensive manner, is guilty of a serious breach of conduct and that student may be suspended either in-school or out of school for no more than three consecutive days for one offense and recommended for reassignment, and the school-based threat management process, district threat management process, or both will be conducted.

-V. Computer Crimes
+VI.
+Computer Crimes

 Computer crimes consist of the act of accessing or causing to be accessed any school or district computer, computer system, computer network or electronic device (referred to herein as computer system) with knowledge that such access is not authorized or the manner of use exceeds authorization and includes the purposeful introduction of any virus or computer or the manner of use exceeds authorization and includes the purposeful introduction of any virus or computer system.
 Any computer crime that threatens to harm or destroys, injures or damages Board computer systems is a violation of the Code of Student Conduct and will result in suspension, reassignment or recommendation for expulsion.
-Criminal penalties may also be imposed as determined by law enforcement agencies.
+Criminal penalties may also be imposed as determined by law

-VI.
+VII.
 Felony Charges and Convictions for Off-Campus Conduct (Policy 5500.08)